ststimac/stephaniestimac-blog/posts/2023/10/css-text-wrap.md

 ## Balance and Pretty

 Use `text-wrap: balance;` on headings and subheadings.
 And use `text-wrap: pretty;` on paragraphs of text to get rid of orphans on the last line.
 Despite the Chromium-only support, these would be a good candidate for progressive enhancement.
+It won't negatively affect the experience if someone is not in a supported browser, but it will some visual balance to the page for those in a browser where supported.

 Here's the [link out to MDN for text-wrap](https://developer.mozilla.org/en-US/docs/Web/CSS/text-wrap).